 Since most of us now buy kimchi from the store, let me first write about the best way to eat a store bought kimchi.
 Too often, I hear people say that the kimchi served at our house tastes great, but when they try the same brand themselves, they think it doesn’t taste nearly as good.
 I realized it was because they don’t take the time to ripen it properly and then also forget to serve it cold (right out of the fridge).
 I found that most kimchi (even the poorly made ones) will taste quite palatable when they have had time to ripen properly.

 So.. what is the ultimate best way to ripen or ferment kimchi?
+And how to tell if Kimchi is ripe?
 The most delicious and fantastic kimchi is made when it is fermented the old fashioned way…In a traditional Korean clay jar, buried in the ground in winter time.
 Even though the ground freezes in the winter, the jar and the saltiness of the kimchi keep it from freezing completely.
 This is called 김장김치 (kimjang kimchi).
 Kimjang kimchi is usually made around the ‘start of winter’ (입동 ipdong) in the lunar calendar which is just about now (Nov 7-8th in Gregorian calendar).

 I remember when I was a kid, we spent days preparing and making kimjang kimchi so that it could last us through the winter and into spring.
 We first dug big holes in the ground big enough to hold our huge clay jars (so big that a child can fall in).
 In the meantime, we spent the day washing and brining 100+ napa cabbages and also preparing the ingredients for the stuffing.
 The next day we took these salted napa cabbages and inserted the stuffing in between each cabbage leaf.
 It was an enormous amount of work but boy…was it worth it.
 All winter long, we got to eat these amazingly crunchy and zingy and sometimes even ever so slightly frozen kimchi that came out of these jars in the ground.
 So why was it so tasty?
 According to research, when it is buried in the ground, the temperature remains quite constant – at 32 – 35 F all winter long.
 At this temperature it takes about 20 days for the kimchi to fully ripen but it is definitely worth the wait.